 However, conducting a new procedure qualification today needs to be compulsorily done in accordance with the current edition of Section IX.

 These requirements have been specified at QG-108 (in the present day edition).
 The intent of this liberty is to avoid any extensive retesting of previously qualified WPQRs.
+Interpretation IX-83-148 presents an interesting example in this context.

 Note: Interpretation IX-78-32 tells us that a WPS can be written to the present day edition requirements with the support of a PQR qualified to a previous edition, provided all essential & non-essential variables of the present edition are satisfied.
 This is a very useful interpretation, and finds frequent use for writing day-to-day WPSs with the support of old PQRs, while proclaiming compliance to present edition.